WirelessThings/WirelessThings-LaunchPad/ConfigurationWizard/Readme.md

-#LLAPConfigMe.py
+#ConfigurationWizard.py
-Configuration UI for LLAP+ devices
+Wireless Things Device Configuration Wizard

 ##Description
-The LLAP Configuration UI presents a wizard style intreface that allows the configuration of LLAP+ devices.
+The Device Configuration Wizard presents a interface that allows the configuration of Language of Things devices.
-The steps of the wizard are quite simple but a knowledge of appropriate LLAP settings for a device is still needed.
+The steps of the wizard are quite simple but a knowledge of appropriate Language of Things settings for a device is still needed.
-The Configuration UI use JSON over UDP to talk to a LLAP Transfer service running on the local network.
+The Device Configuration Wizard use JSON over UDP to talk to a Wireless Things Message Bridge running on the local network.

 < Need more of an explanation here>

 ## Requirements
-The Configuration UI can be run on any system with the following requirements
+The Device Configuration Wizard can be run on any system with the following requirements
 * Python 2.7
-* Network access to a running LLAP Transfer Service
+* Network access to a running Wireless Things Message Bridge

 ##Invoking
-Starting the configuration UI can be done though several means as detailed below Using a command line or shell form with in the LLAPConfigMeUI directory
+Starting the Device Configuration Wizard can be done though several means as detailed below Using a command line or shell form with in the ConfigurationWizard directory

-    $ python LLAPConfigMe.py
+    $ python ConfigurationWizard.py

 or

-    $ ./LLAPConfigMe.py
+    $ ./ConfigurationWizard.py

-The Configuration UI can also be started from the LLAP Launcher GUI Select **02.
-Configuration UI** from the List of app's and click the Launch button
+The Device Configuration Wizard can also be started from the Wireless Things Launchpad Select **02.
+Device Configuration Wizard** from the List of app's and click the Launch button

-Double click, your OS may have a run action associated with python script files and double clicking will launch the Configuration UI.
+Double click, your OS may have a run action associated with python script files and double clicking will launch the Device Configuration Wizard.
 Some systems will just open the script in a text editor, if so use one of the methods above.

 ## JSON Debug window
-The Configuration UI has an optional JSON debug window that can be enabled or disabled from the configuration files or the --debug command line option.
+The Device Configuration Wizard has an optional JSON debug window that can be enabled or disabled from the configuration files or the --debug command line option.
 This window shows the incoming and outgoing JSON packets.
 Incoming packets are showen in BLUE.
 Outgoing packets are showen in RED.